wssuite/NurseScheduler/INSTALL.md

 #### 2. COIN-OR BCP

+  1. If your distribution provides BCP (for instance coin-or-bcp in ArchLinux), install it and you can skip the rest of this section.

-  1. Download the latest versions of BCP url (our published results have been found with BCP-1.4): http://www.coin-or.org/download/source/Bcp.
+  2. Download the latest versions of BCP url (our published results have been found with BCP-1.4): http://www.coin-or.org/download/source/Bcp.
 And extract the sources in a directory of your choice /path/to/coinor/directory/.

   Or, if svn is available, download directly the latest stable versions using the following commands in the terminal:
   ````bash